-After another successful round of schools in the Fall of 2018, we are excited to get the ball rolling again in 2019.
-Our goal is to give each individual a better understanding of a systematic approach to streamer fishing using techniques developed by Kelly and his guide staff.
-Through detailed seminars and expert instruction, we will teach you the necessary skills and knowledge base needed to maximize your odds at a fish of a lifetime.
-Our classroom will be the Madison River, a blue ribbon trout stream that needs little introduction, and the Fall season provides the solitude that very [...]
+After another successful round of schools in the Fall of 2020, we are excited to get the ball rolling again in 2021.
+Our goal is to give each individual a better understanding of a systematic approach to streamer fishing using techniques developed by Kelly and his guide staff in Montana.
+Through detailed seminars and expert instruction, we will teach you the necessary skills and knowledge base needed to maximize your odds at your fishing of a lifetime.
+Our classroom will be the Madison River, a blue ribbon trout stream that needs little introduction, and the Fall season provides the solitude [...]

 Madison River Dam: 1,170 cfs Kirby: 1,270 cfs Although streamer fishing is still a good bet right now, every day that passes brings us closer and closer to winter fishing (basically what we consider unproductive streamer fishing).
 We fished between the lakes for about 4 hours yesterday, and there were actually a few people out there to share the river with, which is always nice to see (especially if there are bears around).
 In a relative way however, there are basically no crowds, and chances are that you'll have large pieces of water all to yourself when you hit the [...]